mvolkmann/MyUnixEnv/notes/GoNotes.md

 - cannot specify default values for parameters
 - cannot overload functions to create different implementations for different parameter types
+- can assign a function to a variable and call the function using that variable
+  - ex. `fn := someFunction; fn()`
 - can pass functions to a function
 - can return functions from a function